Q-Mart/MoveYourBot/README.md

 # MoveYourBot
-A Telegram bot that gets you to exercise every 30 miniutes
+A Telegram bot that gets you to exercise every 30 minutes

 Available [here] (https://telegram.me/move_your_bot)